1. These terms

 12.3 What happens if we got the price wrong.
 It is always possible that, despite our best efforts, some of the products we sell may be incorrectly priced.
 We will normally check prices before accepting your order so that, where the product's correct price at your order date is less than our stated price at your order date, we will charge the lower amount.
 If the product's correct price at your order date is higher than the price stated to you, we will contact you for your instructions before we accept your order.

 12.4 When you must pay and how you must pay.
-We accept payment through Sage Pay payment system and Paypal.
+We accept payment through Opayo payment system (formerly Sage Pay) and Paypal.
 When you must pay depends on what product you are buying:

 (a) For goods, you must pay for the products before we dispatch them.